 (Ant is one of Paul’s 40 group house graduates – class of ’93!)

 My best mates and soul-brothers, Ant and Phil.
-Ant is one of my group-house grads and I have known Phil since we were 7 – and we’ve shared the journey ever since!
+Ant is one of my group-house grads.
+He boarded with me in London when he was nineteen.
+I have known Phil since we were schoolmates from the age of seven.
+And we’ve shared the journey ever since!

 Celebrating Christmas with new baby, Ben at St George’s Basin – Dec 2010